Way2Web/laravel-notification/README.md

     - overlay() // Bootstrap modal
 ```

-You can also add the class "Important" to the alert message, with the following command
+You can also add the class "Important" to the alert message, with the following command:

 ```bash
 Notification::error('message', 'title')->important();
 ```

 ### Message variables and Title

-You can send a message like a string or as a array
+You can send a message as a string or as a array.

 ##### Array
 ```bash